zayrarepositor/astro-api-2022/README.md

 ## About

 💫 Astro Api was thought to find information about Planets and Moons.
-Also you can see tha astronomic picture of the day from Nasa.
+Also you can see the astronomic picture of the day from Nasa.

 ## Techs